isomerpages/moe-nushigh/_admissions/Year 1 and 3 Admissions/Admissions FAQs.md

 ##### **7\.
 Is there DSA selection test, camp and interview this year?
 Is there Year 3 admission test and interview this year?
 Is there SIE interview this year?**

 Yes.
 The Year 1 DSA-Sec Selection Tests in Mathematics and Science will be on the 4 July 2026.
 The Selection Camp will be on 24 or 25 July 2026 respectively.
 All applicants will sit for the Selection Tests.
 Only shortlisted applicants will attend the Selection Camp.
-There will not be any Selection Interview.

 The Year 3 Admission Selection Tests will be on 15 September 2026 and the Selection Interview will be on 29 September 2026.
 All applicants will sit for the selection tests in Mathematics and Science.
 Only shortlisted applicants will attend the Year 3 Interview.